 The process of electrons arriving or leaving is exactly what happens when certain combinations of materials are rubbed together: electrons from the atoms of one material are forced by the rubbing to leave their respective atoms and transfer over to the atoms of the other material.
 In other words, electrons comprise the "fluid" hypothesized by Benjamin Franklin.
-The operational definition of a coulomb as the unit of electrical charge (in terms of force generated between point charges) was found to be equal to an excess or deficiency of about 6,250,000,000,000,000,000 electrons.
-Or, stated in reverse terms, one electron has a charge of about 0.000000000000000000016 coulombs.
-Being that one electron is the smallest known carrier of electric charge, this last figure of charge for the electron is defined as the elementary charge.

 The result of an imbalance of this "fluid" (electrons) between objects is called static electricity.
-It is called "static" because the displaced electrons tend to remain stationary after being moved from one material to another.
+It is called "static" because the displaced electrons tend to remain stationary after being moved from one insulating material to another.
 In the case of wax and wool, it was determined through further experimentation that electrons in the wool actually transferred to the atoms in the wax, which is exactly opposite of Franklin's conjecture!
 In honor of Franklin's designation of the wax's charge being "negative" and the wool's charge being "positive," electrons are said to have a "negative" charging influence.
 Thus, an object whose atoms have received a surplus of electrons is said to be negatively charged, while an object whose atoms are lacking electrons is said to be positively charged, as confusing as these designations may seem.
 By the time the true nature of electric "fluid" was discovered, Franklin's nomenclature of electric charge was too well established to be easily changed, and so it remains to this day.